byuccl/ddr_rowhammer/test_example_output/README.md

 This output lasted for the rest of the test until I stopped the test at 11:48:00 the following day.

-Another time, a timeout occured, the bist restarted, and all the numbers output as %u's.
+Another time, a timeout occured and litex closed and opened again.
+All the numbers output as %u's.

 ```